Best of North Sikkim tour & package:

 North Sikkim permit processing, additional permits for Katao, Zero point.

-Travel insurance cum Accidental Insurance Policy covering high altitude tours (For Indian nationals it is included in the TOUR FEE, up to 60 years of age).
+Travel insurance cum Medical Insurance Policy covering high altitude tours (For Indian nationals it is included in the TOUR FEE, up to 60 years of age).
 It is for a duration of 7 days.

 Any entry fee to monastery, monument or any particular point.